Is Silicone Rubber a Conductor or Insulation for Electricity?

 Why is Elastostar Rubber Corporation the Top Choice for Electrical Insulation Solutions?

 Elastostar Rubber Corporation is a trusted leader in manufacturing high-quality silicone rubber products.
-We specialize in custom silicone solutions for electrical insulation and offer durable, flexible, and reliable insulation materials that can handle extreme conditions.
+We specialize in custom silicone solutions for electrical insulation and offer durable, flexible, and reliable materials that withstand extreme conditions.

-Our silicone rubber extrusion manufacturing expertise produces precise, high-performance products suitable for various electrical applications.
+Our silicone rubber extrusion manufacturing expertise produces precise, high-performance products suitable for a wide range of electrical applications.
 We provide custom silicone products designed for durability and long-term performance.

 With our unmatched industry knowledge, we deliver the best electrical insulation solutions customised to meet your needs.
 Contact us today to learn more and get started with your project.